The History Behind the Power Lunch

 The restaurant that defined the 1980s power dining scene in London wasn’t even new.
 Opened in 1888, the Savoy Grill, part of London’s famous Savoy Hotel, immediately pulled in actors and directors who would flock to it after West End performances.
 And as the film industry grew, the restaurant welcomed the likes of Charlie Chaplin, Judy Garland and Elizabeth Taylor.
 The restaurant was arguably at its peak in the 1980s, where it was said that more deals were closed in its dining room than in the boardrooms of the City.
 Nicknamed as both the ‘second House of Lords’ and the ‘City Canteen’, the restaurant offered the perfect location.
 Halfway between The City and Parliament, and just round the corner from Fleet Street, its dark and clubby dining room came to epitomise the success and excess of ‘the Big Bang’ when the City of London was deregulated, revolutionising its fortunes and turning it into financial capital to rival New York.

 The Power Lunch continued into the 1990s, though its centre stage inevitably changed location.
 In the 90s, the hottest ticket in town was unquestionably The Ivy.
 The Ivy began as an Italian cafe in 1916.
 Given its position in the heart of theatreland, it soon attracted the likes of Laurence Olivier, Marlene Dietrich and Noël Coward, though it started to decline from the 1950s.
 It eventually closed in 1989 and was considered a dead restaurant until legendary restaurateurs Jeremy King and Chris Corbin bought it and reopened it in 1990.
 It was an instant success.
-The great and good of publishing and media would meet for lunch, whilst the likes of Tom Cruise, Nicole Kidman and Brad Pitt would meet for dinner.
+The great and good of publishing and media would meet for lunch, whilst the likes of Tom Cruise, Nicole Kidman and Brad Pitt would meet for dinner conversations.
 Even Her Majesty Queen Elizabeth II has been spotted coming out of its famous door.

 The 2000s witnessed another change of scene to something more private and exclusive.
 The Ivy opened a private members’ club (The Club at The Ivy) above the original restaurant which, proving the herdlike mentality of celebrities, moved the famous faces upstairs, whilst Nick Jones’s Soho House empire started to grow.
 His original Soho House opened on Greek Street in 1995 but it was Shoreditch House’s opening in 2007 that cemented London’s new love affair with a new breed of members’ clubs.
 Far from the stuffed shirt clubs on Pall Mall, these environments offered the trendy media professional a whole host of amenities from private cinemas, fully equipped gyms, buzzy bars and rooftop swimming pools.
 It offered the chance to truly impress clients: you didn’t just need a table – you needed a membership.